Luci-MG/Under-the-Hood/docs/langdives/Java/Threads-Atomicity.md

 The ABA problem occurs when a value changes from `A` to `B` and then back to `A`. `AtomicStampedReference` solves this by associating a version (stamp) with the value.

-???+ example "Example: ABA problem prevention"
+??? example "`AtomicStampedReference`: ABA problem prevention Example"
     ```java
     import java.util.concurrent.atomic.AtomicStampedReference;